carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 After you have entered your Access Token Secret, you will see the following message.

 ~~~
-Your keys have been written to /home/xxxx/.config/twarc-run/config
+Your keys have been written to /home/xxxx/.config/twarc/config

 ✨ ✨ ✨  Happy twarcing! ✨ ✨ ✨
 ~~~
 {: .output}

 All of the information you just entered is saved in a configuration file.
-Next time you start up Twarc on this JupyterLab, you will not need to configure Twarc.
+Next time you start up twarc on this JupyterLab, you will not need to configure twarc.

-If you try to run a Twarc command without configuring Twarc, you may see this message:
+If you try to run a twarc command without configuring twarc, you may see this message:

 ~~~
 Incomplete credentials provided.